google/ExoPlayer/troubleshooting.md

 [Fixing "SSLHandshakeException" and "CertPathValidatorException" errors]: #fixing-sslhandshakeexception-and-certpathvalidatorexception-errors
 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support
 [Why are some media files not seekable?]: #why-are-some-media-files-not-seekable
+[Why is seeking inaccurate in some MP3 files?]: #why-is-seeking-inaccurate-in-some-mp3-files
 [Why do some MPEG-TS files fail to play?]: #why-do-some-mpeg-ts-files-fail-to-play
 [Why do some MP4/FMP4 files play incorrectly?]: #why-do-some-mp4fmp4-files-play-incorrectly
 [Why do some streams fail with HTTP response code 301 or 302?]: #why-do-some-streams-fail-with-http-response-code-301-or-302